basho/basho_docs/source/languages/en/riak/ops/upgrading/production-checklist.md

 keywords: [operators, building]
 ---

-Making the transition from using Riak in a development or testing environment and using it in a realtime, production environment can often be a complex process.
-While the specifics of the product will often depend on the application at hand, there are some things that you might want to consider and a few questions that you might want to ask while making this transition.
+Making the transition from running Riak in a development or testing environment to deploying it in a realtime, production environment can often be a complex process.
+While the specifics of that process will always depend on the use case at hand, there are nonethless some things that you might want to consider and a few questions that you might want to ask while making this transition.

 ## System

-* Are all systems in your cluster as close to identical in both hardware and software as possible?
+* Are all systems in your cluster as close to identical as possible in terms of both hardware and software?
-* Have you set appropriate [[open files limits]] on all of your systems?
+* Have you set appropriate [[open files limits|Open Files Limit]] on all of your systems?
-* Have you applied the changes suggested in the [[Linux tuning recommendations|Linux Performance Tuning]]?
+* Have you applied the [[Linux tuning recommendations|Linux Performance Tuning]]?
 * Have you applied the [[filesystem scheduler recommendations|File System Tuning]]?

 ## Network